AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-1.rst

 4. Fill the ``Subscribe Key`` with the PubNub subscribe key you made note of during configuration.
 5. Fill the ``Channel`` with the code sent from the Alexa skill when it launches.

-**Note**: You will have to fill this in later, as we have not set up the Alexa skill yet.
+..
+Note:: You will have to fill this in later, as we have not set up the Alexa skill yet.

 6. Fill the ``Table Name`` with the one your Alexa skill created.

-**Note**: You will have to fill this in later, as we have not set up the Alexa skill yet.
+..
+Note:: You will have to fill this in later, as we have not set up the Alexa skill yet.

 7. Fill the ``Identity Pool Id`` with the one you created during configuration.
 8. Fill the ``AWS Region`` with the one you made note of during configuration.